vessels-tech/4pbot-report/hugo_site/content/report/background.md

 Furthermore, despite the country’s focus on financial inclusion, only two out of ten households in the Philippines has a savings account.
 Scholarship is urging policymakers to remember that creating a mobile infrastraucture is only the first step; people, epsecially the poor, will benefit more from additional tailored products and services that encourage better management of finances.

-_TODO: need to mention mobile money and its limitations explicitly_
-_Note: I have tried to do that above.
-Please edit at your will.
-Also have included references.
-Was not sure how to footnote._

 | **Key Factors to keep in consideration:**|   				   |
 | ---------------------------------- |-------------------------|